iotaledger/goshimmer/docOps/docs/protocol_specification/components/mana.md

 Mana is a reputation system for nodes within the IOTA network.

-Reputation is gained by contributing to the network, i.e. creating value transfers.
+Nodes gain reputation by contributing to the network, for example by creating value transfers.
 As time passes, part of the earned mana of a node decays to encourage keeping up the good behavior.

 ## Scope

-The scope of the first implementation of mana into GoShimmer is to verify that mana calculations work, study base mana calculations 1 & 2, and mana distribution in the test network, furthermore to verify that nodes have similar view on the network.
+The scope of the first implementation of mana into GoShimmer is to:

+* Verify that mana calculations work.
+* Study base mana calculations 1 & 2, and mana distribution in the test network.
+* Verify that nodes have similar view on the network.

 ## Mana Calculation

 Mana is essentially the reputation score of a node in the IOTA network.
-Mana is calculated locally in each node, as a function that takes value transactions as input and produces the Base Mana Vector as output.
+Each node calculates mana locally using function that takes value transactions as input and produces the Base Mana Vector as output.

-Each transaction has an `accessMana` and `consensusMana` field that determine which node to pledge these two types of mana to.
-Both of these fields denote a `nodeID`, the receiver of mana. `accessMana` and `consensusMana` do not have to be pledged to the same node, but for simplicity, in the first implementation, they will be.
+Each transaction has an `accessMana` and a `consensusMana` field that determine which node to pledge these two types of mana to.
+Both of these fields denote a `nodeID`, the receiver of mana. `accessMana` and `consensusMana` do not have to be pledged to the same node, but for simplicity, they will be in the first implementation.

-In addition to the mana fields, a `timestamp` field is also added to the transactions that will be utilized for calculating decay and effective mana.
+In addition to the mana fields, each transaction has a `timestamp` field that will be utilized for calculating decay and effective mana.

-From the pledged mana of a transaction, a node can calculate locally the `Base Mana Vector` for both `Access Mana` and `Consensus Mana`.
+From the pledged mana of a transaction, a node can locally calculate the `Base Mana Vector` for both `Access Mana` and `Consensus Mana`.

-A `Base Mana Vector` consists of Base Mana 1 and Base Mana 2 and their respective `Effective Base Mana`.
+A `Base Mana Vector` consists of Base Mana 1 and Base Mana 2, and their respective `Effective Base Mana`.
 Given a value transaction, Base Mana 1 and Base Mana 2 are determined as follows:

- 1. Base Mana 1 is revoked from the node that created the output(s) used as input(s) in the transaction, and is pledged to the node creating the new output(s).
+* Base Mana 1 is revoked from the node that created the output(s), used as input(s) in the transaction, and is pledged to the node creating the new output(s).
 The amount of `Base Mana 1` revoked and pledged is equal to the balance of the input.
- 2. Base Mana 2 is freshly created at the issuance time of the transaction, awarded to the node, but decays with time.
-    The amount of `Base Mana 2` pledged is determined with `Pending Mana` concept: funds sitting at an address generate `pending mana` that grows over time, but bounded.
+* Base Mana 2 is freshly created at the issuance time of the transaction, awarded to the node, but it decays with time.
+The amount of `Base Mana 2` pledged is determined with the `Pending Mana` concept: funds sitting at an address generate `pending mana` that grows over time within bounds.
     - `Mana_pending = (alpha*S)/gamma*(1-e^(-gamma*t))`, where `alpha` and `gamma` are chosen parameters, `S` is the amount of funds an output transfers to the address, and `t` is the time since the funds are on that address.

 An example `Base Mana Vector` for `Access Mana` could look like this: